CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCESS.
 Yes, father.

 KING.
-Now the great fact about marriage is that once you’re married you live happy ever after.
-All our history books affirm this.
+Now the great fact about marriage is that once you’re married you live

 PRINCESS.
 And your own experience too, darling.